How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Taxis

-If you prefer the convenience of a taxi, head to the kech.cab taxi order counter at the Arrivals exit.
-You prepay your fare based on your destination by card or in cash (the price is fixed) and will receive a taxi ticket with a QR code.
+If you prefer the convenience of a taxi, head to the kech.cab taxi order counter at the arrival exit.
+You prepay your fare based on your destination by card or in cash (fixed price) and will receive a taxi ticket with a QR code.
 You then head outside, walk up to the taxi rank and scan your taxi ticket at one of the machines.
-Don’t forget to obtain the ticket dispensed by the machine—that’s the ticket you need to give to the dispatcher who will locate your taxi for you.
+Don’t forget to obtain the ticket dispensed by the machine—the ticket you need to give to the dispatcher, who will locate your taxi.
+It all sounds complicated (but it’s a million times better than haggling after a long flight).

 By Train or Bus

 The two bus companies we have used and can recommend in Morocco (among several others) are Supratours and CTM.
 The Supratours Bus Terminal is located on the side of the Train Station on Av Hassan II (Supratours is part of ONCF).
-The CTM Terminal is located only a few minutes’ further at the intersection of Rue Abou Bakr Seddiq and Rue Zïneb Nafzia (about 800 m or a 10-minute walk).
+The CTM Terminal is located only a few minutes further at the intersection of Rue Abou Bakr Seddiq and Rue Zïneb Nafzia (about 800 m or a 10-minute walk).

 Bus or train tickets can be booked online.